TangoTangoX/TangoTangoX.github.io/skyloft1-0-5.md

   - The **Riptide Sword** is unlocked after you beat the second Main Planet, which is based around water.
 After doing a *Spin Attack*, the sword will create a large whirlpool that will greatly damage the enemies.

-  - The **Forest Dweller's Blade** is an average wooden sword, yet complete with a unique moveset.
+  - The **Forest Dweller's Blade** is an average wooden sword, complete with a unique moveset.

-  -

 - Something is happening in the Ruins.
 A fence has been put up, and construction is happening.
 You should investigate?